celery/cyme/docs/introduction.rst

 Autoscale
 ---------

-* To set the max/min concurrency settings of a node
+* To set the max/min concurrency settings of an instance

 ::

     POST http://agent:port/<app>/instance/<name>/autoscale/?max=int
                                                            ?min=int

-* To get the max/min concurrency settings of a node
+* To get the max/min concurrency settings of an instance

 ::